-Welcome to the Williams College Allison Davis Research Fellowship.
-This handbook is designed to give you information that will help you get the most out of your ADRF experience and to answer questions you might have.
-The Office of Special Academic Programs (OSAP) administers the ADRF, and you should feel free to approach either the director or the assistant at any time.
+The Office of Special Academic Programs (OSAP) administers the Williams College Allison Davis Research Fellowship (ADRF).
+Students should feel free to approach either the director or the assistant of OSAP at any time.
 We ask that throughout your time as a fellow you keep in touch with our office and that you participate fully in the meetings, workshops, conferences, and other events we sponsor.
-We look forward to working with you.

 The Allison Davis Research Fellowship was established by the College in 1999 (initially as the Williams College Undergraduate Research Fellowship) to provide opportunities for students from groups traditionally underrepresented in higher education to pursue advanced research under the guidance of faculty mentors and to learn about graduate school and academic careers.
 The program evolved from the Ronald E. McNair Postbaccalaureate Achievement Program, a US Department of Education program funded at Williams from 1995-99.
 Groups traditionally underrepresented include the following: first generation college students; African American, Latino/a, Asian American, and Native American; and non-U.S. citizens of African, Hispanic, or Asian descent.
 In addition to research opportunities, the program provides its participants with support in the graduate school application process, with the long-term goal of positively impacting the representation of diverse groups in higher education.